Juvenile Drug Court Program

 - May provide an opportunity for reinstatement to school or assist the participant in obtaining a GED certificate

 Do I need to have an attorney with me for all reviews/court appearances?

 Having a lawyer present to represent you is your right and your decision.
 A lawyer is always a benefit in a courtroom setting, as they can help you to better understand the proceedings and give you options.
 A lawyer may also advocate your position to the court.
 There is a public defender assigned to advise and represent Drug Court Participants at no cost.
 You are encouraged but not required to use these services.
 If you choose to use private counsel, your attorney will be able to advise you of when and where his or her services are required and or needed.

-The contact person at the Office of the Public Defender of Baltimore County is Nigel Powell, Esquire.
-His phone number is 410-324-8945.
+The contact person at the Office of the Public Defender of Baltimore County is Carolyn Ross, Esquire.
+Her phone number is 410-324-8946.